AhmedEsaam/Embedded-Linux/CPP/Labs/Session_08/README.md

 | **func_2()** | contains a **catch** for `int` | the `double` exception is not catched, so goes to the calling **func_1()** and the rest of **func_2()** is not executed | if the rest code frees an allocated memory, it will not be freed |
 | **func_3()** | contains a **catch** for `double` | the `double` exception goes to the calling **func_2()** and the rest of **func_3()** is not executed | if the rest code frees an allocated memory, it will not be freed |

-* **IMPORTANT:** always use `try` and `catch` im the main() function to catch any throwed error.
+* **IMPORTANT:** always use `try` and `catch` in the **main()** function to catch any throwed error.
-  * If you did not, may be a throwed exception that has not been handled which causes the remained code still be in stack after the termination of the application.
-And that is **compiler dependent**.
+  * If you did not, may be a throwed exception that has not been handled which causes the remained code to still be in stack after the termination of the application.
+But, this is **compiler dependent**.

 ### An Exception Class

 You can define an exception class to make the exception carries more than one data variable, each tells a specific info about the exception.

-* **Note:** The exception objects must be copyable (do not delete the copy constructor in your created exception class).
+* **Note:** The exception objects must be **copyable** (do not delete the copy constructor in your created exception class).
 So as to allow the exception to be copied when copying an object that throws this exception.

 * **Note:** In inheritance, to rethrow an exception just use the `throw` keyword without arguments.